 She began scribbling a flowchart and some notes on a napkin, “The hospital computer systems analyze patient lab work and give medical staff advice what to do based on that lab work.
 Some of us believe that the software is designed to favor the pharmaceutical companies and insurance companies at the expense of the patient’s wellbeing.”

-“….But the doctors outside the system aren’t covered by insurance, which makes them mostly inaccessible except to those who have financial means.”
-My wife was now leaning further toward Steph and focusing in on what she was telling us.
+My wife, leaning further toward Steph, said, “….But the doctors outside the system aren’t covered by insurance, which makes them mostly inaccessible except to those who have financial means.”

 “Right.”
 Steph said, and put down her pen.
 “What we don’t know is if the hospital software has intentionally been programmed to favor the pharmaceutical companies.
 Were the software programmers in fact ‘paid off’ to create such a system?
 That’s what we need your help to find out.”